 The North Carolina mountains were the best place to start for fall colors, but keep reading for information on scenic drives for fall color close to the Triangle.

 One of the most useful resources for planning your trip to the North Carolina mountains for fall color is Explore Asheville’s Fall Color Map & Fall Leaves Schedule.

-Follow the above link, and drag the red dot on the time line to see the projected peak color, starting around October 3rd, move across the mountains.
-The actual dates depend on weather conditions, and Explore Asheville might tweak the map as the season progresses, but bottom line: at the highest elevations, visit in early October, and in lower elevations peak leaf watching dates are probably from late October to around November 9th.
+Follow the above link, and drag the red dot on the time line to see the projected peak color, starting in early October, move across the mountains.
+The actual dates depend on weather conditions, and Explore Asheville might tweak the map as the season progresses, but bottom line: at the highest elevations, visit in early October, and in lower elevations peak leaf watching dates are probably from late October to around early/mid November.

 You might also find the foliage map on smokymountains.com/fall-foliage-map useful for visualizing when different places will start to experience fall colors.

 All of the drives described below start in or near Asheville.

 Early Fall Scenic Drives in the North Carolina Mountains

 You’ll find more details on these early fall scenic drives, as well as maps, on ExploreAshville.com.

 Grandfather Mountain/The High Country: There are several ways to get to Grandfather Mountain from Asheville, and all will be beautiful.
 Take the Blue Ridge Parkway north from Asheville.
 This will take you past Craggy Gardens (Milepost 364) and Linn Cove Viaduct (Milepost 304.)
 Grandfather Mountain is at Milepost 305 on the Blue Ridge Parkway.
 The speed limit on the Blue Ridge Parkway is 45 mph.